Teal-Insights/r-imfweo/README.md

 1.  **Create an issue**: Before making changes, create an issue describing the bug or feature you’re addressing.
-2.  **Fork the repository**: Fork the repository to your GitHub account.
+2.  **Fork the repository**: After receiving supportive feedback from the package authors, fork the repository to your GitHub account.
 3.  **Create a branch**: Create a branch for your changes with a descriptive name.
 4.  **Make your changes**: Implement your bug fix or feature.